Erosion in Ocean Bay

 Ocean bay is situated to the north of Swanage Bay.
-Ocean bay suffers from erosion and since the new flood alleviation scheme outfall was built along the main sea front the beach at Ocean Bay has vanished at high tides and large sections of the cliff has fallen away into the sea.
-The largest section is shown below and is over 100 meters wide
+Ocean bay suffers from erosion, and since the new flood alleviation scheme outfall was built along the main seafront, the beach at Ocean Bay has vanished at high tides, and large sections of the cliff have fallen away into the sea.
+The most extensive selection is shown below and is over 100 meters wide

-The cliffs at Ocean Bay are composed of clay and sandstone in the southern part, and chalk to the north.
-The photos below show the cliff area at the north end of Swanage bay, the photograph on the left was taken before the flood alleviation scheme outfall was built the the photograph on the right shows the land slides and erosion of the beach, this picture was taken 2000/2001 winter.
+The cliffs at Ocean Bay are composed of clay and sandstone in the southern part and chalk to the north.
+The photos below show the cliff area at the north end of Swanage bay; the photograph on the left was taken before the flood alleviation scheme outfall was built the photograph on the right shows the landslides and erosion of the beach; this picture was taken in 2000/2001 winter.

 The photo below shows the erosion at steps below Ballard Estate, locally known as Sheps Hollow.

-Until the winter of 2000 you could access the beach via the wooden steps down the side of the cliff at this point but due to the excessive cliff falls and erosion on the beach, the steps completely fell away.
+Until the winter of 2000, you could access the beach via the wooden steps down the cliff at this point, but the steps completely fell away due to the excessive cliff falls and erosion on the beach.